I have an example of the Scots technique of passing a compliment.

 “Dae Ah like yir noo shoes, hen?
 Well … they’re … unusual.”

 “Go on son, you can do it.
 Make me proud of you, or at least less disappointed.”

-With film crew I chose to have him interviewed as he walked along the beach’s edge near the chapel, reminiscing about his days watching over Mussolini’s throng, soldiers captured in North Africa and sent by Churchill to shift heavy rocks into the sea to stop U-Boats passing between the outcrop of islands gaining access to Scapa Flow.
+With film crew I chose to have him interviewed as he walked along the beach’s edge near the chapel, reminiscing about his days watching over Mussolini’s throng, soldiers captured in North Africa and sent by Churchill to shift heavy rocks into the sea to stop U-Boats passing between the outcrop of Orkney islands and gaining access to Scapa Flow.
 The barriers are now roads, topped with tarmac.

 My retired dentist was keen to talk to camera, a memory not dulled by age.
-He trotted at a leasurely pace expounding on his days in charge of a reluctant but docile group of opera loving prisoners, fly guys stealing anything they could find to turn a Nissen hut into a Catholic chapel, Catholic deceiving Prebyterian, the vanquished out-smarting the victorious.
+He trotted at a leisurely pace expounding on his days in charge of a reluctant but docile group of opera loving prisoners, fly guys stealing anything they could find to turn a Nissen hut into a Catholic chapel, Catholic deceiving Presbyterian, the vanquished out-smarting the victorious.
 I asked him to walk along the sand shore where he had marched prisoners to and from work each day, and recount his experiences.

 “Action!”
 The cameraman moved backwards as the dentist walked forward.